Many of us have done a lot of waking up this year. In the nonprofit world, that means taking a hard look at some numbers that are way out of line.

 When we keep board members out this way, it can feel like a huge slap in the face.
 But the more that you can integrate your new members into your work, the more you will allow them to succeed — and that helps you retain them.

-Another thing that you might want to consider are your give-gets.
+Another thing that you might want to consider is your give-gets.
 They can be an obstacle when you put some hard and fast numbers on them.

 In Austin, there’s one board that I — and a lot of other people — would love to be on.
 I love their mission, but they require a $25,000 check to sit on their board.
 That is not doable for most people.
 And that means the organization ends up being not representative of our community.
 The more we can think about obstacles and ways that we can remove them, the more we will be able to recruit and retain.